Why Do I Get Leg Cramps

 How long does leg cramps last

-Leg cramps are a common condition , it is usually harmless, and just lasts for only a short time from a few seconds up to 10 minutes.
-They can occur at any time, but more frequently people have them in the evening or during resting.
+Leg cramps are a common condition, it is usually harmless and just last for only a short time from a few seconds up to 10 minutes.
+They can occur at any time, but more frequently people have them in the evening or while resting.
 Leg cramps occur due to shortness in leg muscles that cause unexpected pain which may make it hard to move.

 How common are leg cramps